-Part 7 - Services

-7.1 What services are provided to all village residents (funded from the General Services Charge fund paid by residents)?

-'General Services' provided to all residents are:

-- Operating the retirement village for the benefit and enjoyment of residents. - Managing the community areas and facilities. - Maintaining the security system and/or safety equipment (if any). - Maintaining fire-fighting and protection equipment. - Maintaining and updating safety and emergency procedures for the retirement village. - Cleaning, maintaining and repairing the community areas and facilities. - Maintaining, repairing and replacing units and items in, on or attached to the units (except where this is a resident's responsibility or payable from the maintenance reserve fund). - Maintaining, monitoring and responding to the emergency call system and any other security services and emergency care services in the retirement village, including ongoing staff training and accreditation in its use. - Pest control that is not the responsibility of the resident. - Engaging staff and contractors necessary for the operation of the retirement village, which may include a village manager, cleaning and maintenance personnel, security personnel, personal care and nursing personnel and/or relief personnel. - Arranging for administrative, secretarial, book-keeping, accounting and legal services necessary for the operation of the retirement village. - Maintaining any licences required in relation to the retirement village. - Paying operating costs in connection with the ownership and operation of the retirement village. - Maintaining insurances relating to the retirement village that are required by the Retirement Villages Act 1999 or contemplated by a residence contract or that the scheme operator otherwise deems appropriate. - Complying with the Retirement Villages Act 1999. - Any other general service funded via a general services charges budget for a financial year.

-7.2 Are optional personal services provided or made available to residents on a user-pays basis?

-Home Care Services operated by RSL Care RDNS Limited.
+Part 7 - Services 7.1 What services are provided to all village residents (funded from the General Services Charge fund paid by residents)?
+'General Services' provided to all residents are: Operating the retirement village for the benefit and enjoyment of residents.
+Maintaining the community areas and facilities.
+Maintaining the security system and/or safety equipment (if any).
+Maintaining and updating and protection equipment.
+Maintaining and updating safety and emergency procedures for the retirement village.
+Cleaning, maintaining and replacing units and items in, on or attached to the units (except where this is a resident's responsibility or payable from the maintenance reserve fund).
+Maintaining, monitoring and responding to the emergency call system and any other security services and emergency care services in the retirement village, including ongoing staff training and accreditation in its use.
+Pest control that is not the responsibility of the resident.
+Engaging staff and contractors necessary for the operation of the retirement village, which may include a village manager, cleaning and maintenance personnel, security personnel, personal care and nursing personnel and/or relief personnel.
+Arranging for administrative, secretarial, book-keeping, accounting and legal services necessary for the operation of the retirement village.
+Maintaining any licences required in relation to the retirement village.
+Paying operating costs in connection with the ownership and operation of the Retirement Villages Act 1999 or contemplated by a residence contract or that the scheme operator otherwise deems appropriate.
+Complying with the Retirement Villages Act 1999.
+Any other general service funded via a general services charges budget for a financial year.
+7.2 Are optional personal services provided or made available to residents on a user-pays basis? ☑ Yes □ No Home Care Services operated by RSL Care RDNS Limited.
 A list of available services and their cost can be obtained from village management.